Glasgow’s Volunteering Strategy

 - View/download the Report presented to the CPP (March 2019) (PDF/opens in new tab)

 - View/download the full Strategy (2019-24) and year 1 action plan document (PDF/opens in new tab)

 - View/download the note of the CPP meeting which endorsed the 2019-24 Strategy (PDF/opens in new tab)

-Partners are now working in 2018 to refresh the Strategy, ensuring that our action plan best serves the city’s current priorities.
+Partners worked throughout 2018 to refresh the Strategy, ensuring that our action plan best serves the city’s current priorities.
 A crucial part of this process was carried out earlier in 2018 when a series of consultation activities were facilitated by Volunteer Glasgow.
 These activities included workshops attended by key partners and stakeholders as well as an online survey via which anyone with an interest in how Glasgow grows high quality, inclusive volunteering could input their views and comments.
 A copy of the full Consultation report can be found by clicking on the link below;

 What should be in Glasgow’s Volunteering Strategy?